Editor's PickExclusive Interview With Matt Davey, COO Of 1Password

 We’re lucky to have the opportunity to meet, work (and then hang out with) folks from diverse backgrounds from all over the world.
 Yes, this happens while working together, but often, it’s the informal, unstructured chats that hold the most value to team wellbeing.
 We have happy hour video calls where colleagues can shoot the breeze with a beer, play online sessions of Settlers of Catan, and share endless Animal Crossing screenshots in our #topic-gaming chat in Slack.

 When connections form naturally, they’re real and long-lasting.
 And teams that communicate well will work better together, be happier, and love their jobs.
-We’ve seen lower staff turnover, more engaged team members and found it easier to recruit new staff because of our company culture.
+We’ve seen lower staff turnover and more engaged team members and found it easier to recruit new staff because of our company culture.

 4. Question: Lots of online service providers have recorded an increase in service usage as a result of the COVID-19 pandemic, are the statistics the same at your end?